EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 ./mojo.pl daemon -l 'https://[::]:8080?cert=./ssl/fullchain.pem&key=./ssl/privkey.pem' -m production
 ```

-For a small application which listen on a high port this is already
+For a small application listening on a high port this is already
 enough and the whole deployment problem goes away.

 Speaking about deployment, Mojolicious has basically no dependencies
-beside the core modules, and comes with a lot of goodies, for example
+beside the core modules and comes with a lot of goodies, for example
 a [non blocking user-agent](https://docs.mojolicious.org/Mojo/UserAgent).

 Recently a legacy application needed to do some API call.
 To speed up